lavrinec/GOV-Crawler/README.md

 More about it you can read in report.pdf

-Also visit https://zigacernigoj.github.io/GOV-crawler-visualizer/ for visualization example ([git repo of this](https://github.com/zigacernigoj/GOV-crawler-visualizer)).
+Also visit https://zigacernigoj.github.io/GOV-crawler-visualizer/ for visualization example, it is interactive ([git repo](https://github.com/zigacernigoj/GOV-crawler-visualizer)).

 ## Requirements